(This page is outdated and may not reflect latest specification)

 The final points change for a player is the sum of all the points exchanges between one player and all the others.
 These additions are only done once all the points change have been computed.

-If a player quits before the race end, his result is automatically 0.
+If a player quits before having crossed the finish line and seen his kart win or lose animation, his result is automatically 0.

 The current ranking points of both players in an ordered pair are used to compute an expected result.
-The absolute amount of points doesn't matter, the expected results is solely dependent on the difference between both amounts .
+The absolute amount of points doesn’t matter, the expected results is solely dependent on the difference between both amounts 3.
 A player having more points will have a higher expected result.
 The expected results never reaches 0 and 1, but they can get extremely close to it.
-The expected results is meant to predict somewhat accurately an average score over a significant number of races ; it is not meant to predict the score of a single race, as having both players finishing with a less than 2,5% time difference will not be the most common case.
+The expected results is meant to predict somewhat accurately an average score over a significant number of races; it is not meant to predict the score of a single race, as having both players finishing with a less than 2.5% time difference will not be the most common case.